Description & Building Alterations

 The Yiddish Art Theater housed elaborate productions from Maurice Schwartz and his troupe, including The Tenth Commandment in 1928, which featured dances by Michel Fokine and sets by Tony-award-winning Boris Aronson.
 The theater showcased I.J.
 Singer’s Yoshe Kalb in 1932.
 Schwartz’s loyal following and festive, imaginative plays attracted renowned guests such as Albert Einstein, Charlie Chaplin, George Gershwin, and former New York City mayor Fiorello LaGuardia.
 The building went through several names and incarnations throughout the mid-1900s, including The Stuyvesant Theater, a film exhibition house, and a stint as the East Village landmark The Phoenix Theater.
 In 1930, the space was occupied by Molly Picon’s Folks Theater, named for Molly Picon, one of the greatest female stars of the Yiddish stage.

 At one point during the 20th century, the front portion of the theater was converted into apartments.
-One of these apartments was home to a progression of gay artists: Jackie Curtis, “superstar” performer in Andy Warhol films; followed by the noted photographer Peter Hujar (from 1973 to 1987), and finally by Hujar’s friend, the artist David Wojnarowicz, who took over his friend’s apartment when Hujar died of AIDS-related complications in 1980.
+One of these apartments was home to a progression of gay artists: Jackie Curtis, “superstar” performer in Andy Warhol films; followed by the noted photographer Peter Hujar (from 1973 to 1987); and finally by Hujar’s friend, the artist David Wojnarowicz, who took over his friend’s apartment when Hujar died of AIDS-related complications in 1980.
 Wojnarowicz lived in the apartment until his death in 1992.
+According to Joe Preston, interviewed for the blog Jeremiah’s Vanishing New York, Slugger Ann was the super for the apartments in this building.
+Slugger Ann, grandmother of Preston and Jackie Curtis, also owned a bar at 301 East 12th Street: Slugger Ann’s.

 In 1991, the theater was restored and converted into the Village East Cinema, and in 1993 the interior and exterior were designated as landmarks by the New York City Landmarks Preservation Commission.